 Neuronal ceroid lipofuscinosis – this is a disease of the central nervous system, and typically they will show signs of loss of coordination, seizures, anxiety, and blindness at 13 months old.
 For a Golden to inherit this, both of his parents have to have it, which is why it is crucial to work with a reputable breeder who screens their dogs.

 Cancer – this is also a big concern of the breed, and it is here where it is beneficial to adopt an English Cream Golden Retriever over an American one.
-Research has shown that cancer was the cause of over 61% of American Golden Retrievers, compared to over 38% in English Golden Retrievers.
+Research has shown that cancer was the cause of over 61% of American Golden Retrievers, compared to over 38% of English Golden Retrievers.
 Although both rates are very high compared to other dog breeds, the English Cream Golden cancer rate is substantially lower.

-The English Golden Retriever needs to eat a high-quality kibble.
+The English Golden Retriever needs to eat high-quality kibble.
 Because this is a subtype of the Golden Retriever, the same kibbles that are great for Golden Retrievers will work for the English Cream Retriever.
-You’ll want to ensure that you pick a food that provides your pup with everything that he needs to have a well-balanced diet.
+You’ll want to ensure that you pick food that provides your pup with everything that he needs to have a well-balanced diet.
 His diet should provide him with high-quality meat proteins, healthy carbohydrates, omega fats, fiber, fruits, and vegetables.

-Because he is a large breed, he also needs a life stage appropriate food.
+Because he is a large breed, he also needs a life stage-appropriate food.
 This is particularly important during his puppy stages because puppy food made for large breeds has an optimum nutrient balance.
 They will control his rapid bone growth, which means that he is less likely to develop hip and elbow dysplasia, or at least delay it.

-The amount you feed your English Cream will be dependent on his size, energy levels, and age.
+The amount you feed your English Cream will be dependent on its size, energy levels, and age.
 But when he reaches maturity, he will likely eat anywhere between 2 and 3 cups every day.
 Always be sure to follow the package instructions, and follow them so that you do not over or underfeed him.

-The English Cream Golden Retriever is a double-coated dog who sheds moderately throughout the year.
+The English Cream Golden Retriever is a double-coated dog that sheds moderately throughout the year.
 He sheds heavily during the two shedding seasons, namely during spring and winter.
 This means that similar to the Golden Retriever’s shedding habits, you’ll need to learn how to manage his shedding.
 English Cream Retrievers are heavy shedders.

 To be able to get the most out of his brushing routine, you need to get the right brush for his coat.
 A regular brushing routine will help to lower the amount he sheds.
 The English Cream Golden Retriever sheds the same amount as any other colored Golden Retriever.